 Existing home sales volume in both 2014 and 2015 exceeded the 2005 peak year; however, the March 2016 level fell below 2005 for the same month for the first time since June 2014.
+April slightly improved, but the activity in the last four months has been sluggish relative to last year.

-Florida's existing home price gains have roughly tracked national gains over the first quarter of 2016, with the state's improvements relative to the US as a whole staying at about the same ratio.
-The state's median price in March was 93.4% of the national median price.
+Florida's existing home price gains have roughly tracked national gains over the first four months of 2016, with the state's improvements relative to the US as a whole staying at about the same ratio.
+The state's median price in April was 91.1% of the national median price.